 This is a key aspect of the application process.
 You must confirm your attendance should you be offered an appointment.

 During the information and interview session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
 It is therefore important that you prepare well for this.

-The topics studied will include Computer Games Design and Development, Website Design, Graphics and Development, E-sports events and Develop and E-sports product.
+The course includes subjects such as: Computer Games Design and Development, Website Design, Graphics and Development, E-sports events and Develop an E-sports product.